megaport/terraform-provider-megaport/docs/resources/vxc.md

 - `bfd` (Attributes, Deprecated) **DEPRECATED**: Setting the BFD timers has no effect.
 MCR always runs BFD at a 300 ms transmit interval, a 300 ms receive interval, and a multiplier of 3.
 Set `bgp_connections[].bfd_enabled` to turn BFD on. (see [below for nested schema](#nestedatt--b_end_partner_config--vrouter_config--interfaces--bfd))
 - `bgp_connections` (Attributes List) The BGP connections of the partner configuration interface. (see [below for nested schema](#nestedatt--b_end_partner_config--vrouter_config--interfaces--bgp_connections))
 - `description` (String) Optional human-readable description for the interface.
 Used by NAT Gateway A-End VXC interfaces.
+- `dhcp_pools` (Attributes List) The DHCP pool to serve on this interface.
+The API accepts at most one pool per interface.
+The API does not return the pool on read, so it is never refreshed into state and stays null on import. (see [below for nested schema](#nestedatt--b_end_partner_config--vrouter_config--interfaces--dhcp_pools))
 - `interface_type` (String) Type of the partner configuration interface.
 One of `subInterface` (default) or `ipSecTunnel`.
 Used by NAT Gateway A-End VXC interfaces.
 - `ip_addresses` (List of String) The IP addresses of the partner configuration.
 Each entry must be in CIDR notation (e.g., "169.254.100.6/29").
 - `ip_mtu` (Number) The IP MTU of the partner configuration interface.
 Defaults to 1500.